go-go-golems/zine-layout/ttmp/2025-10-11/13-phase3-and-phase4-implementation-guide.md

 **Complex part:** Gutter math must account for binding loss

+**Reference:**
-**Reference:** See `02-image-resizer-code.tsx` lines 128-247 for client-side implementation
+- See `02-image-resizer-code.tsx` lines 128-611 for complete client-side implementation
+- See `16-spread-rendering-visualization-guide.md` for detailed rendering guide with diagrams
+- Code examples in guide show all 4 render variants (left, right, combined, full)

+**Render Variants to Implement:**
+1. Left page (with overlap) - For printing
+2. Right page (with overlap) - For printing
+3. Combined (with gap) - For preview
+4. Full with gutter overlay - For debugging

+**Visualization Features:**
+- Semi-transparent red overlay on gutter area
+- Dashed red lines showing overlap zones
+- Page borders (2px, dark gray)
+- "GUTTER" text label
+- Configurable via `RenderOptions` struct

+**Done when:**
-**Done when:** Can split 16×10" image into two 8×10" pages with 0.25" gutter
+- Can split 16×10" image into two 8.125×10" pages
+- Can export all 4 variants via API
+- Debug mode shows gutter overlay correctly

 ---